milvus-io/milvus_cli/README.md

   List all collections.

 Options:
-  -t, --timeout TEXT         [Optional] - An optional duration of time in
+  -t, --timeout FLOAT        [Optional] - An optional duration of time in
                              seconds to allow for the RPC.
 When timeout is set to None, client waits until server response or error occur.